VassilinaPap/TripAdvisor-Reviews-Sentiment-Analysis/README.md

 In this project:

-### Data was collected from Tripadvisor site (https://www.tripadvisor.com.gr/) for hotels in Athens Greece or other location in Greece.
-###  Tripadvisor reviews for restaurants was downloaded from the following site https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw
+In the jupyter notebook we implement a complete sentiment analysis on greek_hotel_reviews and restaurant_reviews datasets.
+Considering the greek_hotel_reviews the data was collected by scraping the tripadvisor site https://www.tripadvisor.com.gr/ for hotels in Athens Greece or other location in Greece.
+While restaurant_reviews dataset was downloaded from the following site https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw .

-## The following algorithms and models were applied:
+## For this NLP task we perform several algorithms.
+These algorithms are presented below:

 ####  VANDER knowledge based unsupervised model
 ####  TFIDF (term frequency, inverse document frequency) vectorization to reviews dataset and the following ML algorithms to the vectorized dataset: